- Infectious Mononucleosis

 Infectious mononucleosis is spread by close physical contact with infected secretions, and is often referred to as “kissing disease.”
 It is most often seen in adolescents and young adults and is not serious in most individuals.
 However, it can lead to significant time away from school or work, and may be associated with persistent fatigue and prolonged convalescence in some individuals.

 Although other viruses produce a similar clinical syndrome, infectious mononucleosis is most often caused by acute EBV infection.
 Most people become infected with EBV before the age of 6.
 When EBV infection occurs early in life, it is usually asymptomatic or subclinical.
 Infection in young adulthood is more likely to lead to clinical “mono,” perhaps because of a more robust immune response.
 The major cell infected by EBV is the B lymphocyte; up to 20% of host B lymphocytes may be infected.
 Cellular immunity is heavily involved in containing EBV infection; the atypical lymphocytes seen in acute EBV infections are activated CD8+ T cells.
 The humoral immune system produces antibodies directed against the virus.
 For unclear reasons, antibodies are also produced against unrelated antigens found on sheep and horse red cells.
 These antibodies are known as heterophile antibodies, and they form the basis for the mononucleosis spot (“monospot”) test.

 Infectious mononucleosis usually presents with exudative pharyngitis, fever, and symmetrically enlarged cervical lymph nodes.
 Sore throat may cause severe discomfort.
 Tonsillitis is common; if massive, “kissing tonsils” may impinge on the airway.
 Fever lasts from a few days to 2 weeks.
-The cervical lymphadenopathy can become generalized but usually subsides over 2 to 3 weeks. ...
+The cervical lymphadenopathy can become generalized but usually subsides over ...